 Immediately, the tavern lept into action.
 The musicians, who had lazily been playing some wandering ballad, started to play a raucous tune more suited to fisticuffs.
 Brunhilda gasped and scampered away quickly, and other men began clearing away tables and chairs to give them room to brawl.
 Bets were being shouted, and when one man yelled, “A galleon on Antioch!”, Tom quietly raised his hand from behind the bar to take the bet.

-Antioch flailed his arms wildly, trying to find something to grab with which to right is balance, but found nothing.
-So instead, he lashed out with his foot, sending a mighty kick into Osgurd’s hip, who chuffed from the blow, giving Antioch just enough time to roll sideways away, and then somersault backwards, crashing behind the bar.
+Antioch flailed his arms wildly, trying to find something to grab with which to right his balance but found nothing.
+So instead, he lashed out with his foot, sending a mighty kick into Osgurd’s hip, who chuffed from the blow, giving Antioch just enough time to roll sideways away, and then somersault backward, crashing behind the bar.
 They both stood up, glaring at each other, separated by the slab of solid wood.

 Antioch struck first, leaping over the bar with surprising agility for someone of his size and inebriation.
-He landed atop Osgurd, and the two men tumbled backwards and rolled around on the floor.
+He landed atop Osgurd, and the two men tumbled backward and rolled around on the floor.
 The other patrons started whooping and laughing as the two were wrestling.
 Osgurd eventually got on top of Antioch and hooked his arm around his neck.
-Antioch waved against the chokehold, but then stood up with a mighty stifled grunt, lifting Osgurd with him, and stumbled backwards, slamming his full weight against Osgurd and the wall.
-It knocked the breath out of Osgurd, who listened his grip momentarily, allowing Antioch to suck in some much needed air.
+Antioch waved against the chokehold, but then stood up with a mighty stifled grunt, lifting Osgurd with him, and stumbled backward, slamming his full weight against Osgurd and the wall.
+It knocked the breath out of Osgurd, who loosened his grip momentarily, allowing Antioch to suck in some much-needed air.

 Antioch looked up from the ground, wiping the blood from his mouth, and saw that Cadmus and the stranger were already outside.
 Cadmus knelt.

 “I’m sorry, brother.
-I wish… I never meant to embarass you.”
+I wish… I never meant to embarrass you.”

 Cadmus nodded weakly, and started to speak, but had to swallow back a lump in his throat.
 “I think… I think I should introduce you.
 Ignotus, this is my brother, Antioch Peverell.
 Antioch, this is my… This is my friend, Ignotus Hand.”